Montclair High School (New Jersey): History

 Founded in 1886, Montclair High School quickly outgrew its original location (torn down in the 1930s) on Orange Road, the site of which is now the field of Hillside School.
-Initially, the school included just the Main Building but as time went on and the enrollment grew, the board of education allowed the high school to annex George Inness Junior High School across the street which is used for ninth-grade classes.
+Initially, the school included just the Main Building but as time went on and the enrollment grew, the board of education allowed the high school to annex George Inness Freshman High School building across the street which is used for ninth-grade classes.

 The front façade of the Main building with the old marquee.
 The marquee was replaced with an electronic signboard.

 Facilities

 The school holds classes in two buildings.
 The Main Building of the high school is located 100 Chestnut Street, and the George Innes Annex or Freshman building is located on 141 Park Street.
 Montclair High School has an amphitheater.
 Its Woodman Field and Furlong Field House are on Essex Avenue, two blocks east of the main campus.

 Rankings

 The school was the 120th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 99th in the state of 328 schools in 2012, after being ranked 94th in 2010 out of 322 schools.
 The magazine ranked the school 85th in 2008 out of 316 schools.
 The school was ranked 90th in the magazine's September 2006 issue, which included 316 schools.

 Schooldigger.com ranked the school 201st out of 376 public high schools statewide in its 2010 rankings (a decrease of 56 positions from the 2009 rank), which were based on the combined percentage of students classified as proficient or above proficient on the language arts literacy and mathematics components of the High School Proficiency Assessment (HSPA).

 In Newsweeks May 22, 2007, issue, ranking the country's top high schools, Montclair High School was listed in 896th place, the 24th-highest ranked school in New Jersey.
 The school was listed in 214th place, the eighth-highest-ranked school in New Jersey, in Newsweeks May 8, 2006, issue, listing the Top 1,200 High Schools in the United States.